theRealAph/ScopeLocals/README.md

         write(logFile, "DETAIL : %s %s".format(timeStamp(), message));
         ...

-The method includes a permission check at point 1. to ensure that logging is permitted.
+This method includes a permission check at point 1. to ensure that logging is permitted.
 This is followed by a check of the log level at 2., returning if `DETAIL` logging is disabled.
 At point 3. an empty `Permissions` instance is obtained.
 At point 4. `where()` rebinds extent-local `PERMISSIONS`